The following frequently asked questions are addressed. Please scroll down to find question & answer below.

-Prior to the submission deadline, you can withrdraw your submission on your submission overview page (using the "Actions" button and select "Withdraw paper").
+Prior to the submission deadline, you can withrdraw your submission on your submission overview page (using the "Actions" button and select "Retract abstract").
 A withdrawal will set the status of your submission back to "incomplete".
 It is still in the system but not visible to reviewers.

 After the submission deadline, withdrawals are strongly discouraged.
 In any case, please contact us as soon as possible so that we can remove the manuscript and inform anyone affected.

-The status for EuMW2022 is the following: By submitting your manuscript to EuMW, you agree to the statement of exclusivity: "Neither this material nor essentially similar material has been submitted to any other publication, preprint server or meeting, and, in case of acceptance, will not be until published at the European Microwave Week 2022."
+The status for EuMW2018 is the following: By submitting your manuscript to EuMW, you agree to the statement of exclusivity: "Neither this material nor essentially similar material has been submitted to any other publication or meeting, and, in case of acceptance, will not be until published at the European Microwave Week 2018."
 Preprints are not possible

 In case of acceptance, it is mandatory to transfer the copyright to EuMA.
 If you wish to provide your paper e.g. for download from your university server, you need to request the permission.
 A short email to the EuMA HQ is sufficient.
 Please don't forget to give the citation.

-Authors will be informed about the review results on the day published on the conference website.
+Authors will be informed about the review results on the day published in the Call for Papers.
 No individual status updates will be given prior to that date.
 After this day, please log in, go to "view submitted papers/sessions".

 No problem!
 It can happen that you don't see all papers that were submitted by someone else.